-Etall is the goddess of rogues, assassins, thieves, merchants, travelers, toxins, alchemy, lying, and luck.
+Etall is the goddess of rogues, assassins, thieves, merchants, travelers, lust, toxins, alchemy, lying, and luck.

 Titles: Moon’s Shadow, Lady Luck, Knife in the Night, The Silent Kill, Master of Coin, Roadblesser, The Ever Roaming trader

 Holy Animal: Ravens, as they are considered her eyes and ears.
 Killing a raven is said to bring upon the ire of Etall, and will result in bad luck in the matter of travel and trade.

 Etall is aligned under Belendor, although many often forget this fact.
 Etall, and her followers, are not opposed to doing good things to achieve their goals, but it will be a means to their end goal.
 Be it power, wealth, influence, or favors, Etall does not allow people to stand in her way.

 Etall and her followers neither like nor dislike any of the other gods.
 She will work with any god, good or evil, to achieve her goals, and will stand against any god who is aligned against her current plots.
 What Etall, the “Moon’s Shadow,” has planned is only ever known to her.

 Etall will use any means at her disposal if she thinks it will help her succeed- seduction, swordplay, bribery, deception.
 She isn’t cruel, she is ambitious and determined.
 But, she also isn’t concerned with sacrificing or stepping on a few people along the way.

 Etall is not selective in her followers, and often many people will offer a quick prayer to her in times of need, even though she is a Lord of Darkness.
 She is the evil that people choose to tame the darker parts of the world, and this is reflected in her followers.
 Her followers are split into three different groups.
 The Brotherhood of the Road, the Night’s Hand, and the Fellowship of the Coin.